Will Pinterest Work for My Business?

 Before you invest in any platform, you need to know if your ideal customers are there.
 Pinterest’s audience is broad and global, but it’s especially strong among people who are:

-• Planning life moments such as weddings, moves, lifestyle changes or overcoming health struggles
+Planning life moments such as weddings, moves, lifestyle changes, or new babies

-• Interested in style, home, food, wellness, healthy living, travel, crafts, or DIY projects
+Interested in style, home, food, wellness, travel, tech, crafts, or DIY projects

-If your target customers could discover your offer while planning something related then Pinterest can be a strong match.
+If your target customers regularly search for inspiration and ideas in these areas or could discover your offer while planning something related, then Pinterest can be a strong match.
+Age and interest breakdowns from Statista show that Pinterest users tend to be planners and shoppers, not just casual scrollers.
 If your audience is highly corporate, niche B2B, or rarely makes decisions visually, you may need a more tailored approach or a different primary channel.

 Types of Businesses That Tend to Thrive on Pinterest